PHACDataHub/cloudrun-deployment-example/README.md

 * Set up DNS and add to approved hosts (in settings.py) if using Django

 ### 2. Containerize
-* Add Dockerfile and requirement.txt to django project folder, if would like to run locally, create docker-compose.yaml to root.
+* Add Dockerfile and requirements.txt to django project folder, if would like to run locally, create docker-compose.yaml to root.

+*TODO Add database image to this file*
 <!-- **Look at using GCP cloud shell or GitHub codespaces if unable to use docker on your machine because of admin privledges**  -->

 To run locally: